Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Spatial-Spectral ConvLSTM 2-D Neural Network (SSCL2DNN)

 \subsection{A. SSCL2DNN}

-On account of the above analysis, a joint spatial-spectral feature extraction and classification model based on ConvLSTM2D is constructed, which is shown in Fig. 4 labeled by \textcircled{1} with blue.
+On account of the above analysis, a joint spatial-spectral feature extraction and classification model based on ConvLSTM2D is constructed, which is shown in Fig. 1 labeled by \textcircled{1} with blue.
 The core structure of our proposed SSCL2DNN model consists of ConvLSTM2D layer and pooling layer.
-Based on the special structure of ConvLSTM2D, a 3-D data containing spectral and spatial information is input in each ConvLSTM2D layer.
-However, there are many redundant information in original HSI data cubes, and the more data used, the greater complexity involved.
+Based on the basic ConvLSTM2D cell in (3), a ConvLSTM2D layer will be built, and a 3-D data cube needs to be decomposed into a spectral sequence, which is then input into each memory cell of the ConvLSTM2D layer one by one.
+However, there is much redundant information in original HSI data cubes, and the more data used, the greater complexity involved.
 Unlike \cite{YC2016}, PCA is selected as the preprocessing method to implement dimension reduction of data.

-First of all, the size of the original HSI data cube can be denoted as \(W \times H \times D\), where \(D\) indicates the number of the spectral bands, \(W\) and \(H\) are the width and height of HSI, respectively.
-Then, the spectral information of HSI is considered, and the first \( K \) principal components in PCA are selected as the spectral information of each pixel \(x_i\).
+First of all, the size of the original HSI data cube can be denoted as \(W \times H \times D\), where \(D\) indicates the number of the spectral bands, and \(W\) and \(H\) are the width and height of HSI, respectively.
+In order to reduce computational complexity, the first \( K \) components after PCA are selected as the spectral information of each pixel \(x_i\).
 Furthermore, for each ConvLSTM2D layer in SSCL2DNN, considering that the spatial context information is beneficial to HSI classification, the data in a local spatial window with the size of \(s \times s\) is extracted as the spatial information for extracting spatial-spectral features, which is the input of each memory cell in the ConvLSTM2D layer.
 After data preprocessing, a 3-D input data denoted by \(s \times s \times K\) is constructed.
-In particular, suppose that the special dimension time\_step in ConvLSTM is expressed as a variable \(\tau\), and it needs to be fixed as \( K \) in order to correspond to the dimension of the input in each ConvLSTM2D layer.
+In particular, suppose that the special dimension time\_step in ConvLSTM2D is expressed as a variable \(\tau\), and it needs to be fixed as \( K \) to maintain the same dimension as the input data.
 Concretely, the 3-D input of each pixel \(x_i\) is decomposed into \(K\) 2-D components and converted into a sequence with the length of \( K \), i.e., \(\left\{X_i^1, \ldots, X_i^k, \ldots, X_i^K \right\}, k \in \left\{1,2,\ldots, K \right\}\), where \(X_i^k\) denotes the \(k\)th component of the pixel \(x_i\).
 Then, this sequence is fed into the ConvLSTM2D layer one by one.

 In order to compress the feature maps generated by the ConvLSTM2D layer and reduce the computational complexity, the pooling layer is also used in the proposed deep model.
 After cascading multiple ConvLSTM2D layers and pooling layers, the final output of the last ConvLSTM2D layer in the proposed SSCL2DNN model is the desired feature representation that is subsequently fed into the classification layer to obtain the final result.
 Specifically, according to \cite{YC2016}, \cite{YL2017}, small convolution kernels are efficient for yielding better classification performance.
 As such, the size of the convolution kernels in our proposed deep model can be set as \(4 \times 4\) or \(3 \times 3\), and the kernel size of \(2 \times 2\) is adopted to implement the operation of the pooling layer.